-The problem with 401Ks are the unknowns.
+The problem with 401Ks is unknowns.
 They are expensive even with the tax incentives.
-You don't know if your "employer's match" will actually pay out.
-You don't know how much you'll be taxed.
-You don't know the deeper layers of tax.
+You don’t know if your “employer’s match” will actually payout.
+You don’t know how much you’ll be taxed.
+You don’t know the deeper layers of tax.
 So, 401Ks are for mitigating risk.
-401Ks force people to be "responsible" (i.e. not blow through the cash) even if it means paying more in taxes later on.
+401Ks force people to be “responsible” (i.e. not blow through the cash) even if it means paying more in taxes later on.

 Make decisions for the long term the majority of the time.
 Even if your runway is short, the immediate rewards of long-term thinking beat those of short-term thinking.
 E.g. eating an entire bag of chips gives you an immediate, pleasurable rush.
 Long term, it increases your risk of disease.
 NOT eating the bag of chips, short term, means your chemistry is in homeostasis.
 This means clarity and focus and readiness and personal agency.
 These all outweigh activating your taste receptors for a moment of pleasure.

 Start small.
 Start simple.
 Treat everything like an experiment.
-Too big too soon means you can't course correct when necessary.
-You don't know what you're doing and so does noone else.
+Too big too soon means you can’t course-correct when necessary.
+You don’t know what you’re doing and neither does anyone else.

 Realism is sometimes a mask for cynicism.
 Be honest.
 Have integrity.

 Never wonder, “who’s job is it?”
 The answer is always the same.
 Yours.

 Conceive of unique ideas